TheFox/wallet-cpp/README.md

 While conventionally programs like Microsoft Excel or [LibreOffice](https://www.libreoffice.org/) use [proprietary file formats](https://en.wikipedia.org/wiki/Proprietary_format) and [binary files](https://en.wikipedia.org/wiki/Binary_file) to store your data, this program uses [YAML](https://en.wikipedia.org/wiki/YAML).
 YAML is a human-readable data serialization format.
 This means you can edit YAML files on any [operating system](https://en.wikipedia.org/wiki/Operating_system), using any text editor.

+## Project Outlines

+The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

+- The main purpose of this software is to track revenues and expenses, to have a monthly overview.
+- Use YAML file format to be able to commit to Git.
+- This software *could* be an invoice generator in the future.
+- This list is open.
+Feel free to request features.

 ## Features

 - Save revenues/expenses entries monthly.